juandpinto/thesis-manuscript/source/12_methods.md

 $$\left(1 - 0.5 \sum_{i=1}^{n} \left|\ \frac{file_i\ tokens}{total\ tokens}\ -\ \frac{frequency_x\ in\ file_i}{total\ frequency_x}\ \right|\right) \times total\ frequency_x$$

 In order to calculate this, the script must first find the number of tokens in each file.
-Like before, this is done by creating a dictionary, `token_count_dict`, which contains the key:value pairs of file:tokens.
+Like before, this is done by creating a dictionary, `token_count_dict`, which contains the *key*:*value* pairs of *file*:*tokens*.
 Since we already have a dictionary with the number of times that each lemma appears in each file, `lemma_by_file_dict`, we don't need to open and read the files again.
 Instead, we can add the values in this dictionary and rearrange them into what we want.

 ``` {#create-freq-list .python .numberLines startFrom="123"}
 for lemma in lemma_by_file_dict: